SquadDen/SquadDen.github.io/README.md

   + books
 ## Websites you should check out
-[Wake Tech](https://www.waketech.edu/user/login/ "This link will direct you to my school, Wake Tech's website") [Youtube](https://www.youtube.com/ "I use Youtube for entertainment and also for learning new skills.")
+[Wake Tech](https://www.waketech.edu/user/login/ "This link will direct you to my school, Wake Tech's website") This is my school's official website.
+I go here to check my email, grades, and any other important information.
+[Youtube](https://www.youtube.com/ "I use Youtube for entertainment and also for learning new skills.")
+I've been using youtube for over 15 years.
+I use youtube for when i'm bored or when im trying to learn a new skill.